starring Barry Van Dyke, Geraint Wyn Davies, Michele Scarabelli, and Anthony Sherwood

 “Malduke” is played by Dick Van Dyke (father of Barry) and he’s clearly having fun as the madman.
-If he ever got out of that oxygen-tent you could be sure he’d be chewing up the scenery!
+If he ever got out of that oxygen-tent you could be sure we’d have had a riot of an episode!

 This lack of sufficient story does have some plus points, however, for we are allowed the chance to see what our heroes do during their “off-time”.
-St John and Mike hang out at a local bar; Jason is forever occupied with paperwork (presumably this is the work he should be doing while he’s at the Lair stealing all of Jo Santini‘s lines); while Jo is living her dream of working on her helicopters.
+St John and Mike hang out at a local bar; Jason is forever occupied with paperwork; while Jo is living her dream of working on her helicopters.

-There are a number of unforgivable flaws in this episode but the worst is when Airwolf first returns to the Lair after Saint John has been warned away from the freighter by Malduke.
-Airwolf returns to the Lair in its usual manner but as it descends the volcano, we get a pilot’s-eye-view of Jo and Jason waiting for them.
+There are a number of flaws in this episode, presumably the fault of time constraints, but probably the worst is when Airwolf first returns to the Lair after Saint John has been warned away from the freighter by Malduke.
+Airwolf returns to the Lair in its usual manner but, as it descends the volcano, we get a pilot’s-eye-view of Jo and Jason waiting for them.
 This is clearly a reverse shot from the later scene when Saint John and Mike leave to begin their daredevil mission.
 The obvious point of note is that Jo and Jason are leaning on the railing when actually they are sitting further away by the computers as you discover when Airwolf has “landed” a few seconds later.
 This is forgiveable until you watch Michele.
 For Michele is portraying Jo Santini in a grief-stricken mode (which was showing Jo‘s fear that her friends may not return).
-Seeing Jo Santini crying in reverse destroys the atmosphere that the scene had set up – the guys in the editing room should have had their pay docked for that one!
+Seeing Jo Santini crying in reverse confuses the atmosphere that the scene had set up.

 Another flaw comes by way of the CD-ROM containing data on all known triggering devices.
 While in the Lair, Jason passes this to Jo instructing her to load it into Airwolf.
 She climbs into Airwolf to do this.
 However, during the death-defying mission of Hawke‘s, we see Mike sliding the CD-ROM into the appropriate draw and the computer monitor displaying the word “Loading…” – so, therefore, Jo obviously DIDN’T do as she was instructed.

-For an ostensibly non-action oriented episode, Malduke has many great moments such as the wonderful fight against the Malduke-robot at the end – with some outstanding special effects as the robot is electrocuted.
+Fortunately, for an ostensibly non-action oriented episode, Malduke has many great moments such as the wonderful fight against the Malduke-robot at the end – with some outstanding special effects as the robot is electrocuted.
 There’s nothing more eerie than seeing the Malduke-head sitting motionless on the ground with its eyes still moving.
-In all, this is mostly a Dick Van Dyke episode and so does not stand proud as the finest example of Airwolf but if you look closely, there are some great moments to be had.
+In all, this is mostly a Dick Van Dyke episode and so is not necessarily the finest example of Airwolf but, if you watch it in genial spirit, there are some great moments to be had.